 Empower your workforce

 While focusing on customers, don’t forget about your employees.
 They are probably equally scared about this new world and the roles that they will be playing.
-Although some layoffs may be inevitable, ensure others that you are in this together.
+Although some layoffs may be inevitable, emphasize that you are in this together.

 If you have a disaster recovery plan in place, inform all your employees about the same.
 Tell them how you plan to ride this wave and cope.
 If you are planning to restructure your business, include employees in these plans, or give them prior warning so that they are better prepared.